 In 2019, I worked for 3 months at the Internationales Sommeratelier Aschersleben.
 A town not far from Leipzig.
-The history of the site, the former papierwarenfabrik (paper factory)incited me making new drawings.
+The history of the site, the former papierwarenfabrik (paper factory)incited me to make new drawings.
 The information I gained from the city archive gave me also an inside of the Jewish women who worked in the factory.
 Particularly the story of Edith Hahn Beer.
 Her book The Jewish Bride, chapter 6 The slave girls of Aschersleben, treats life and work at the Bestehorn papierwarenfabrik.
-This inspired me to work on a new series of drawings under the title Sara, paper-doll-boxes and a series of collages with pay envelope, photo's and of the papierwarenfabrik.
+This inspired me to work on a new series of drawings under the title Sara, paper-doll-boxes and a series of collages with pay envelope and photos of the papierwarenfabrik.

-In the exhibition in occasion of International Women's Day in Rotterdam, the Netherlands I show some of the Kittel Schürze series.
-The choice of the drawings for the exhibition has also to do with the origin of International Women's Day.
+In the exhibition on occasion of International Women's Day in Rotterdam, the Netherlands I showed some of the Kittel Schürze series.
+The choice of the drawings for the exhibition had also to do with the origin of International Women's Day.
 A strike by women on March 8, 1908 in New York directed against the poor working conditions in the textile industry and was the beginning of the struggle for women's emancipation and against inequality.
-The German women's rights activist Clara Zetkin did later the proposal to proclaim March 8 as International Women's Day.
+The German women's rights activist Clara Zetkin later made the proposal to proclaim March 8 as International Women's Day.
 In Leipzig, I often cycled through the park named after her.